 The Governors of Giggleswick School come from a variety of backgrounds.
 All are volunteers and may not, as Charity Trustees, receive any remuneration for the work they carry out on behalf of the Charity.

-The Finance and Strategy Committee, the Academic and Co-Curricular Committee, the Boarding and Pastoral Committee, the Investment Committee and the Nominations Committee.
-There are detailed terms of reference for each of these Committees.
+The Governors have chosen to conduct the governance of the School through a series of sub-committees: The Finance & Strategy Committee, the Academic & Co-Curricular Committee, the Boarding & Pastoral Committee, the Investment Committee and the Nominations Committee.

 Accordion Mr Andrew Brocklehurst

 Mr Andrew Brocklehurst was educated as a day pupil at Catteral Hall, (now Giggleswick Junior School), and at Merchiston Castle School, Edinburgh and the University of Glasgow, where he obtained an MA in economics and politics.
 He also took an MBA from the Open University Business School.
 He has been an independent consultant for high growth start up businesses, having spent much of his career advising and running companies in this sector.
 He is qualified as a Chartered Director.
 He has been a Governor since 2005.

 Mr Brocklehurst is a member of the Finance & Strategy and Boarding & Pastoral Committees, and the Governors’ representative on the Joint Consultative Committee.